 Visual Arts Comprehensive I, II, III, IV: covers all aspects of visual arts from the beginning level to advanced.
-This is a choice-based class model that works toward Teaching Artistic Behaviors (TAB).
-Beginning students are instructed in basics of design and materials, then after showing understanding, will design and pursue works of artistic expression of their choosing.
-They receive mentoring and guidance from the teacher as they work through visual projects based on their own interest and research.
+Visual Arts is a choice-based class model that works toward Teaching Artistic Behaviors (TAB).
+Beginning students are instructed in the basics of design and materials, then after showing understanding, will design and pursue works of artistic expression of their choosing.
+They receive mentoring and guidance from the teacher as they work through visual projects based on their interest and research.
 Advanced students will use previous knowledge, new skills (acquired through workshop and mini-lessons), research and inspiration to plan and execute works that exhibit artistic behaviors and thought.
 Throughout, art production, history, critique, and aesthetic judgment are practiced with each project.
 These are production classes and students will complete work in the classroom environment unless specifically assigned to take home.
 Rubrics and due dates are specific to student projects and may vary.
 Students will maintain a digital portfolio of all work/statements and artwork will remain on campus until released to take home.

 Introduction to Culinary Arts: In this introduction to the culinary arts, students will learn the skills to form a basic knowledge of the field.
 Skills that will be covered include basic nutrition, kitchen safety, and sanitation, knowledge of kitchen equipment and tools, basic culinary measurement and math skills, knife skills, how to follow a recipe, basic cooking methods, basic baking, table setting, and etiquette.
 At the end of this course, students will have the skills to successfully and safely complete a simple to a moderately complicated recipe.
 Students will be evaluated by participation, written assessments, and hands-on skills tests.
 The focus will be on safety, sanitation, teamwork, and creativity.